RoseMcc04/CS-3667-RoseMcc/Week1Notes/SoftwareProducts.md

 ## Software Product Management

-- Software product management is a
+- Software product management is a business activity that focuses on the software products developed and sold by the business
+- Product managers (PMs) take overall responsibility for the product and are involved in planning, development, and product marketing
+- Must balance business needs, technology constraints, and customer experience